marijnh/Eloquent-JavaScript/00_intro.md

 Although that is already more readable than the soup of bits, it is still rather obscure.
-Using names instead of numbers for the instructions and memory locations helps.
+Using names instead of numbers for the instructions and memory locations helps:

 ```{lang: "text/plain"}
  Set “total” to 0.